MyHoneyBadger/awesome-github-wiki/README.md

 - [Useful Stack Overflow questions & answers](#useful-stack-overflow-questions--answers)

 ## Examples
 Wiki should be detail, up to date and well structured.
 It should be easy to find required information and navigate through the pages.
+Use rich possibilities of Markdown in Wiki formatting.
 Wiki doesn't fully repeat information which is already presented at README.
+The following list of examples represents mentioned good practices:
 - [Netflix/Hystrix](https://github.com/Netflix/Hystrix/wiki)
 - [aws/aws-parallelcluster](https://github.com/aws/aws-parallelcluster/wiki)
 - [mbostock/d3](https://github.com/d3/d3/wiki)